Meet RINPn Online: Use the Scientific Calculator Anywhere, Instantly

 If you're already a RINPn user, this screen will look familiar.
 On this screen, enter an expression in the "INPUT" field and press the "=" button to evaluate it.

 That said, while the online version looks and feels almost identical to the existing download (desktop) version, the internals are completely different.
-Because of that, a few buttons are slightly different and some features are pared down in the online version.

 Concretely, in the online version: